See which of the 4 options are best for you

 Vehicle Collection

-Finally, please take a note of the mileage and any damage on the vehicle.
-Excess mileage and vehicle damage (particularly alloy wheels) are the biggest reason for re-charges being applied to the customer.
-Please check the BVRLA Fair Wear & Tear Guide for further information regarding expectation of condition etc. You will be asked to sign a collection notice by the driver, so please ensure you agree with his assessment.
+At collection, note the mileage and any damage, as excess mileage and damage, particularly to alloy wheels, can result in re-charges.
+Refer to the BVRLA Fair Wear and Tear Guide for condition expectations.
+You will be asked to sign a collection notice, so please confirm you agree with the driver’s assessment.